Some reflections on being a remote worker

-It’s been around six months since I moved from London to Edinburgh and became a remote worker.
+It’s been six months since I moved from London to Edinburgh and became a remote worker.
 A question I regularly get asked is, “What’s it like?”
 Or occasionally the more loaded question of, “Is it okay?”
 The answer I give gets different responses ranging from enthusiasm to an impassioned cry that, “I could never do that!”
 Different strokes for different folks.

 I’m not the only permanent remote worker at dxw.
 My experience has been working remotely full time while working with teams on dxw projects, and also regularly travelling to be with those teams in person for ceremonies like show and tells.
 I wanted to share some reflections on what it’s been like since I started working remotely full time.